Niger-Volta-LTI/yoruba-voice-speech-recorder/README.md

 Distributed under the AGPL-3.0 license.
 See the LICENSE text file for more information.

 ## Acknowledgements
 This repo is based on a fork of https://github.com/daanzu/speech-training-recorder.
-Improvements include
+Our bugfixes, enhancements and additional development efforts include &rarr;
 * Improvements to the audio playback engine and the fidelity of the audio recording format
 * New support for per-prompt-file speaker labels
 * New support for loading prompt files directly with an open-file dialog window